vvlehto/JTKJ-PicoRTOS-Project_myyrabileet/README.md

 This ensures you’re using the CMake Tools extension rather than the Pico extension for building projects.

+NOTE: At some point the Ninja stop working inside the project (CMake could not find Ninja).
+Hence I had to add it by hand in `settings.json` //ADD RIGHT PATH TO NINJA.
+GENERALLY NINJA IS AUTOMATICALLY DETECTED, BUT FOR SOME REASON NOT ANYMORE.
+    ```json
+    "cmake.configureArgs": [
+        "-DCMAKE_MAKE_PROGRAM:FILEPATH=${userHome}/.pico-sdk/ninja/v1.12.1/ninja"
+    ]
+    ```

 ---

 ### Step 10: Verify Installation